Healthy Teeth and a Happy Pregnancy

 How Does My Oral Health Affect My Baby?

 You may be wondering why all this concern over teeth and gums, at a time when you just want to focus on the bringing the new baby into the world.
 However, just as your dental health affects other aspects of your life, it can affect your baby, too.
 Studies have shown that pregnant women with periodontal or gum disease have a greater risk of giving birth to a premature, low birth weight baby.
 If the gum disease worsens during pregnancy, the risk increases.
-The mechanism for this is not completely understood, but research suggests that the infected, inflamed gums spur the body to produce biological fluids that trigger labor.
+The mechanism for this is not completely understood, but research suggests that the infected, inflamed gums spur the body to produce biological fluids that trigger labour.
 For these reasons, we recommend working with your dentist to keep your teeth and gums clean and healthy.

 Can Being Pregnant Make My Dental Problems Worse?